content-left-bg.png

 Body fluids (e.g. blood, saliva, sweat)

-Consult infection control guidelines and Queensland Health's exclusion periods for infectious conditions poster (PDF, 1.5MB) for hygienic practices and first aid.
+Manage open wounds before, during and after the activity.
+Consult infection control guidelines and Queensland Health's exclusion periods for infectious conditions poster (PDF, 1.5MB) for first aid and hygienic practices

 Environmental conditions